A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: Formulation of gauged Floreanini-Jackiw type chiral boson that corresponds to one-parameter class of Faddeevian anomaly

-where Therefore, it manifests clearly that the Lagrangian (\ref{LCH0}) is the appropriate gauged Lagrangian of Siegel type Chiral Boson that corresponds to the gauged chiral boson with one-parameter class of Floreanini-Jackiw type chiral boson which can generated from chiral Schwinger model with one-parameter class Faddeevian anomaly \cite{PM} introducing a chiral constraint in the phase space of the theory \cite{ARC}.
-We now describe the the theoretical spectrum of this system:
+Thus, it manifests transparently that the Lagrangian (\ref{LCH0}) is the appropriate gauged Lagrangian of Siegel type chiral boson that corresponds to the gauged model of chiral boson with the one-parameter class of Floreanini-Jackiw type gauged chiral boson which can be generated from the chiral Schwinger model with one-parameter class Faddeevian anomaly \cite{WOT} introducing a chiral constraint in the phase space of the theory \cite{ARC}.